lwoggardner/rfuse/README.md

 To run the example:

      $ mkdir /tmp/fuse
-     $ sample/test-ruby.rb
+     $ ruby sample/test-ruby.rb /tmp/fuse

-..and there should be a filesystem mounted at /tmp/fuse.
+..and there should be an empty in-memory filesystem mounted at /tmp/fuse

      $ fusermount -u /tmp/fuse

 ...should stop the example filesystem program.

 HISTORY